kraif999/ATS/README.md

-This branch endeavors to furnish functions for comparing the performance between a passive (buy and hold) strategy and a strategy grounded on GARCH model specifications across various training sample sizes.

-The functional concept involves the creation of custom functions for:

-- Estimating historical volatility
-- Generating signals (utilizing a separate engine to define criteria for entry and exit points)
-- Computing performance metrics encompassing returns and risk The latter two functions are encapsulated within the main generate_combinations function.

-Initially, the implementation focuses on a single instrument.
-However, future iterations will extend this functionality to incorporate additional instruments.

-Also, branch contains strategies based on technical indicators and implemented in R6 class.
+This branch encompasses forecasting experiments involving trading strategies rooted in different technical indicators and GARCH model specifications, executed across various training sample sizes and innovation distributions.
+The performance evaluation of these strategies, termed "Active," is compared against a benchmark buy-and-hold strategy, termed "Passive."
+The utilized dataset comprises univariate time series daily data.

+All strategies are architected using the R6 class, enabling flexible incorporation of new strategies.
+The overarching design comprises:

+- A parent class, 'DataFetcher,' which features methods for data retrieval from Yahoo.
+- A parent class, 'Strategy,' housing a generic 'signal generation' method, subsequently overridden by child classes, thereby tailoring the signal generation engine to specific strategy implementations.
+- The child classes of the Strategy represent specific trading strategies.
+- Following the signal generation phase, subsequent steps involve the provision of performance metrics and equity lines.
-The taxonomy of all trading strategies is as follows:
+The taxonomical hierarchy of trading strategies is portrayed as follows:

 ```mermaid
 %%{init: {"flowchart": {"defaultRenderer": "elk", "nodeWidth": 1000}}}%%